Edric-Matwiejew/QuOp_MPI/README.md

 ## Introduction

-Python 3 module for parallel distributed memory simulation of Quantum Approximate Optimization Algorithms on arbitrary mixing graphs.
+QuOp_MPI is a Python 3 module for parallel distributed memory simulation of Quantum Approximate Optimization Algorithms on arbitrary mixing graphs.
 See https://arxiv.org/abs/1804.08227 and https://arxiv.org/abs/1912.07353 for the theoretical background.

-QuOp_MPI's complete documenation can be found at https://quop-mpi.readthedocs.io.
+QuOp_MPI's complete documentation is hosted at https://quop-mpi.readthedocs.io.

 ## General Dependencies